therden/packrat/README.md

 ![](./packrat.gif)

 > [!NOTE]
-> As of version 1.1.1, **Packrat** supports both **Tasks** traditional emojis and Dataview-format inline fields.
+> As of version 1.1.1, **Packrat** supports both **Tasks**' traditional emojis _and_ Dataview-format inline fields.

-While [Obsidian.md](https://obsidian.md/) provides basic support for Markdown-style tasks contained within a vault's note files, the amazing and (for many) indispensable [Tasks](https://github.com/schemar/obsidian-tasks) plugin -- originally created by [Martin Schenck](https://github.com/schemar) and now maintained by [Claire Macrae](https://github.com/claremacrae) -- considerably increases those capabilities.
+While [Obsidian.md](https://obsidian.md/) provides basic support for Markdown-style tasks contained within a vault's note files, the amazing and (for many) indispensable [Tasks](https://github.com/schemar/obsidian-tasks) plugin -- originally created by [Martin Schenck](https://github.com/schemar) and now maintained by [Clare Macrae](https://github.com/claremacrae) -- considerably increases those capabilities.

 For example, recurrence rules can be used such that, when **Tasks** is used to mark a task that includes such a rule as having been completed, it inserts the next instance of that task in a new line either above (or, if the user prefers, below) the just-completed instance of the task.